Welcome to the Postgraduate Coursework Getting Started

 Go to myUNSW and sign on (top right hand corner).
 Click on the ‘My Applications’ Tab where you will see your offer listed and click 'Proceed with Offer'.

-Please note: students may only defer the commencement of their program for a maximum of 12 months.
+Please note: students may only defer the commencement of their program for no more than twice with a maximum deferment period of two years.

 1) Return to myUNSW and log in.
 Your Login ID is 'z' followed by your ID number.
 Your Unipass is the password you just created.